 Playing free fantasy football is legal in all US states for players of any age.
 But once you try to join fantasy leagues for money, you must abide by federal and state laws.

->

-> Real money fantasy football leagues are considered a form of gambling, so sites do not let players under a certain age participate.
+Real-money fantasy football leagues are considered a form of DFS gaming, so sites do not let players under a certain age participate.
 This minimum age is typically eighteen years old, though in some states you must be twenty-one.

->

-> Make sure you check the fine print on your money site’s terms of service before signing up.
+Make sure you check the fine print on your money site’s terms of service before signing up.
 You may also have to validate your identity, similar to what you have to do to play on the most popular DFS sites.

 Find an entry fee and payout structure that works for your budget